heintzcode/google-maps-list-conversion/README.md

 You've spent a lot of time creating a list of places in a Google Map.
 Helpful!
 Now you want to change the colors by type of place or add in other sorts of customizations, but... you can't.
 What you've created is a list of places, not a custom map.
 You go to your laptop and find "Saved", and the tab for "Maps"... ah, that's what you need.

 You create a Google MyMap, and naturally look for an "Import List" option.
 No such luck.
-A search on the internet tells you that you have to export your Saved List using Google Takeout, which will give you a CSV file you can import it into your MyMap.
+A search on the internet tells you that you have to export your Saved List using Google Takeout, which will give you a CSV file that you can import into your MyMap.

 Closer, but no. Your CSV does not include map coordinates, only Google Place URLs.
 No coordinates hidden in the URL, either.